cosmos/ibc/spec/ics-2-consensus-verification/README.md

 This standard specifies the properties that consensus algorithms of chains implementing IBC are expected to satisfy.
 These properties are needed for efficient and safe verification in the higher level protocol abstractions.
-The algorithm which uses these properties to verify substates of another chain is referred to as a "light client ValidityPredicate", and pairing it with a state that the ValidityPredicate trusts forms a "light client".
+The algorithm which uses these properties to verify substates of another chain is referred to as a "light client verifier", and pairing it with a state that the verifier trusts forms a "light client".

 This standard also specifies how the light clients will be stored, registered, and updated on a blockchain.
 The stored light client instances will be able to be verified by a third party actor, such as a user inspecting the state of the chain.